RasaHQ/rasa/docs/nlu/components.rst

 :Outputs: Nothing
 :Requires: Nothing
 :Description:
-    Initializes spacy structures.
+    Initializes spaCy structures.
 Every spaCy component relies on this, hence this should be put at the beginning of every pipeline that uses any spaCy components.
 :Configuration:
     Language model, default will use the configured language.